Ghoulean/GhouleanZolaBlog/zola/content/articles/ensemble-spoiler-full/index.md

 ## Gameplay Tips

 * Prevent Tanya from gaining strength from Intimidate whenever possible.
 * As Red Mist, prevent Lupine Onslaught and Fisticuffs from eating your counter dice by actively clashing them with something else.
 Lupine Onslaught inflicts powernull while Fisticuffs has an anti-recycle effect.
 I recommend Focus Spirit or Upstanding Slash vs Lupine Onslaught, and Spear or Upstanding Slash vs Fisticuffs
 * As the Red Mist, redirect Overspeed using your infinite die if Tanya would meet the speed threshold.
 * As the Red Mist, try to avoid getting paralyzed if possible.
 * As the Red Mist, you can destroy Beatdown via Great Split: Vertical (clash against a card other than Beatdown) or via Great Split: Horizontal
 * Myo's Prowess respects dice targeting even when 1-siding and using mass attacks.
 Myo's Prowess does *not* respect dice targeting when defending against a mass.
 * Avoid Claws of Savagery as in this fight specifically, that librarian will lose the ability to redirect.

 ### Recommended Abnos \+ Egos

 * Abnos:
   * Tier 1: Role of the Wolf \> Vampirism \= Vengeance \= Prey \> Claws of Savagery.
 Do not pick Fear of Water
   * Tier 2: Absorption \> Instincts \> Ruddled Welts \> Laughter \> Wine \> Mountain of Corpses
   * Tier 3: Shell \> Goodbye \> Hello?
 * Egos: Doesn't matter; you're running the Red Mist.
 But Dipsia \= Smile \= Mimicry \= Cobalt Scar \> Crimson Scar

 ### Demo

-{{ youtube(id="WXzUem\_XDWQ") }}
+{{ youtube(id="pGVR8BxbPJs") }}

 ## Optimized Build

 The build outlined in [Gebura, spoiler free](/articles/ensemble-spoiler-free/#gebura) is sufficient.

 Although you can viably build a dedicated Mountain of Bodies team around solo Gebura, I recommend against doing so in this particular fight.
 Tanya is frail, and you can reasonably kill her quickly.

 # Chesed